yahiro07/resin/README.md

 ### Styling a component

-Here is a basic FunctionalComponent using dom-styled.
+Here is a basic function component using dom-styled.

 ```tsx
 function HelloComponent() {